Tail Docking, Ear Cropping and Declawing – The Facts

 Conclusion

 Docking, cropping, and declawing were procedures originally done because they were perceived as beneficial without risk for the animal.
 We now know better, and these procedures can be detrimental to the well-being of our pets.
-While many countries have put bans or restrictions in place on cropping, docking and declawing, they are procedures still commonly performed on pets around the world.
-As pet owners we now know better, so it’s our job to choose better for our pets.
+While many countries have put bans or restrictions in place on cropping, docking and declawing, these procedures are still commonly performed on pets around the world.
+As pet owners, we now know better, so it’s our job to choose better for our pets.

 Would you like to know more about our pet care services?
 Feel free to contact us.
 Our team will be glad to help.